Music of Scotland in the nineteenth century: Traditional music

-The bothy ballads, which dealt with the lives of agricultural workers, who lived in bothys or farm buildings, were mainly written in the period 1820–60 and then adapted and altered along with working life in the later part of the century.
+The bothy ballads, which dealt with the lives of agricultural workers, who lived in bothies or farm buildings, were mainly written in the period 1820–60 and then adapted and altered along with working life in the later part of the century.
 Evidence of continued activity in traditional music includes the manuscripts of James Simpson (f.
 1820–30), a Dundee flautist, whose music incorporated reels and strathspeys with waltzes and quadrilles.
 The tradition continued with figures including James Scott Skinner (1843–1927), known as the "Strathspey King", who played the fiddle in venues ranging from the local functions in his native Banchory, to urban centres of the south and at Balmoral.

 From the late nineteenth century there was renewed interest in traditional music, which was more academic and political in intent.
 Harvard professor Francis James Child's (1825–96) eight-volume collection The English and Scottish Popular Ballads (1882–92) has been the most influential on defining the repertoire of subsequent performers and the English music teacher Cecil Sharp was probably the most important in understanding of the nature of folk song.
 In Scotland collectors included the Reverend James Duncan (1848–1917) and Gavin Greig (1856–1914), who collected over 1,000 songs, mainly from Aberdeenshire.
 In the late nineteenth century the revival would begin to have a major impact on classical music, with the development of what was in effect a national school of orchestral and operatic music in Scotland.